In all of the cashew cheesecake experimentation I’ve done so far on the blog, I haven’t touched on pumpkin yet. Things had to change!

-- 1/4 cup + 1 Tbsp (73 ml) light or full fat coconut milk (or sub unsweetened almond milk)
+- 1/3 cup light or full-fat coconut milk, canned (or sub unsweetened almond milk)

-- 3 Tbsp (45 ml) olive oil (or sub melted coconut oil, though it will add coconut flavor)
+- 3 Tbsp olive oil (or sub melted coconut oil, though it will add coconut flavor)

-- 1/2 cup (120 ml) grade A maple syrup* or light agave nectar, plus more to taste
+- 1/3 cup grade A maple syrup* or light agave nectar (plus more to taste)

-- In the meantime, add dates to a blender and blend until small bits remain, or it forms a ball.
+- In the meantime, add dates to a food processor and blend until small bits remain, or it forms a ball.
 Remove and set aside.

 - If using a springform pan (7" or smaller works best), line with parchment paper.
-If using ramekins (you'll need 4-6 depending on size) or muffin tins, cut parchment paper into circles the size of the base of your ramekins or muffin tins.
+If using ramekins (you'll need 4-6 depending on size) or muffin tins (12 standard), cut parchment paper into circles the size of the base of your ramekins or muffin tins.
 Also, cut out two long strips of parchment paper per ramekin and lay them in an "X" shape at the base.
 Top with circle shape.
 This creates little tabs that make removing the cheesecakes easier to pop out once set.
 (For muffin tins, you can also just use cupcake liners.)
 Note: You can also make in a standard, 9" cake pan – just line the whole dish with parchment paper for easy removal.